johnathanvman/F6/index.md

 					if(s[5]=="Indoors" && map[party.y][party.x].units[s[2]-100].Tags[0] == "Bunnygirl"){

 					if(unit(s[2]).Positive){
 						Entrys.push("As SUB scrubs the floor I get on all fours behind her and start licking her butt.
 She giggles and tells me I won't have room for dinner if I eat her.
 When I swallow down her rump she realizes shes really getting eaten!
 She frantically tries to pull herself as I keep swallowing her down.
 I start licking her breasts and she nervously tells me its impolite to play with my food.
-She screams as I gobble the rest of her down!")
+She grabs at the smooth floor as I gobble the rest of her down.")
 					}else if(unit(s[2]).Funny){
 						Entrys.push("I ask SUB if I can try using her paints.
 She's excited to see someone else interested in art and sets up a fresh canvas for me.
 I ask her to lay on the bed so I can draw her.
 She almost refuses but ultimately strikes a sexy pose on her bed.
 I paint for a half hour before showing her my work.
 Its a rough outline of her inside my belly.
 She looks worried and asks why I chose to draw her like that.
 I walk up slowly and grab her hands as she fumbles with her words.
 I gulp them down and lift her over my head, she slides in until her behind and legs are all thats left of her. she says she'll show me how to paint propery if I let her out.
 I let her slide the rest of the way down, and tell her I'm fine being a bad artist.")
 					}else if(unit(s[2]).Slutty){